For-Hives/ForVoyez-Wordpress-plugin/readme.txt

 3. Results Example - Showcase of automatically generated alt text, titles, and captions for various image types.

 == Changelog ==
+= 1.1.32 =
+Add translations in other languages.

 = 1.1.30 =
 Improve quality of life features.